-Sometimes the best thing we can do for ourselves when traveling is soothe our minds and let our bodies rest.
-The process of tensing and relaxing all your muscles from head to toe can help relieve aches, lessen anxiety, and even help you sleep, especially if you have trouble snoozing in strange places.
+Sometimes the best thing we can do for ourselves when traveling this summer is soothe our minds and let our bodies rest.
+The process of tensing and relaxing all your muscles from head to toe can help relieve aches, lessen anxiety and even help you sleep, especially if you have trouble snoozing in strange places.

 - Wear comfortable, loose-fitting clothing.
 Lie down on your back in a quiet, darkened space.
 (You can also sit in a chair if you prefer.)
 Make sure the room temperature is comfortable.
 Cover yourself with a blanket if you’d like.
 You can also close your eyes.

 - Inhale deeply and slowly through your nose to the slow count of 5.
 Hold for the slow count of 5.
 Exhale fully through your mouth to the slow count of 5.
-This is the breathing exercise.
+This is the breathing portion of the exercise.